-persons proposing a land partitioning, or his authorized agent or representative, will prepare and submit a copy of the Tentative Plan for the proposed partitioning together with an application for partitioning and the appropriate filing fee to the Planning Department at least 35 days prior to the Commission meeting at which consideration is desired, except as set forth in this Article.
+persons proposing a land partitioning, or his authorized agent or representative, will prepare and submit a copy of the Tentative Plan for the proposed partitioning together with an application for partitioning and the appropriate filing fee to the Planning Department in accordance with Administrative Provisions set forth in the Morrow County Zoning Ordinance, except as set forth in this Article.
 The Tentative Plan for partitioning, when submitted, will include the following:

 - 1. A vicinity map locating the proposed partitioning in relation to adjacent subdivisions, roadways and adjoining land use and ownership patterns. - 2.
 A plan of the proposed partitioning showing tract boundaries and dimensions, the area of each tract or parcel and the names, right-of-way widths, and improvement standards of existing roads. - 3.
 Names and addresses of the land owner, the partitioner, a mortgagee if applicable, and the land surveyor employed or to be employed to make necessary surveys and prepare the Final Plat. - 4.
 A statement regarding contemplated water supply, sewage disposal, solid waste disposal, fire protection, access, etc. - 5.
 North point, scale and date of map, and property by tax lot, section, township and range. - 6.
-Statement regarding the use for which the parcel(s) are to be created.
+Statement regarding the current use of the property and the purpose for which the parcels may be used in the future. - 7.
+Title or Subdivision Guarantee Report from a licensed title company stating the record owner(s) of the land proposed to be subdivided and setting forth all encumbrances relative to the subject property.
+The report shall have been issued within the 60 days previous to the submittal for approval.